Azure/azure-sdk-for-python/sdk/cosmos/azure-cosmos/README.md

 ### Important update on Python 2.x Support

-This SDK will not support for Python 2.x starting January 1st, 2022.
+New releases of this SDK won't support Python 2.x starting January 1st, 2022.
+Please check the [CHANGELOG](./CHANGELOG.md) for more information.

 ### Prerequisites